Srabanti Chowdhury

-Srabanti Chowdhury is an Indian-American Electrical Engineer who is an associate professor of electrical engineering at Stanford University.
+Srabanti Chowdhury is an Indian American Electrical Engineer who is a professor of electrical engineering at Stanford University.
 She is a senior fellow of the Precourt Institute for Energy.
 At Stanford she works on ultra-wide and wide-bandgap semiconductors and device engineering for energy-efficient electronic devices.
 She serves as Director for Science Collaborations at the United States Department of Energy Energy Frontier Research Center ULTRA.